Teach Kids Ukulele

 - How to strum

-There are some fantastic resources if you want to learn more about teaching kids ukulele.
+There are some fantastic resources if you want to learn more about teaching kids.
 Great places to start are these websites:

-- Ukulele 4 Kids has a ton of resources for kids who are learning or thinking about learning to play the ukulele.
+- Ukulele 4 Kids has a ton of resources for kids who are learning or thinking about learning to play.
 It has great info on how to do A,C,F and G chords.
-The site also has reviews on Ukulele Software, books, DVDs an links for songs and videos.
+The site also has reviews on Software, books, DVDs an links for songs and videos.

 - Ukulele in the Classroom this site is primarily for music teachers but it does have really good free, supplementary materials and teaching aids for classroom use that can also be used at home if you are really keen.

 With the popularity of the ukulele growing every year, it’s not hard to find a beginner book that your kids will love.
-There are quite a few books that are great for teaching kids ukulele, here are some of the most popular:
+There are quite a few books that are great for teaching kids, here are some of the most popular:

 - Jiminy Kokopo’s Ukulele Sing and Strum Fun Book This is a fun and educational music book, it doesn’t take itself too seriously so it’s a good choice for kids.
-It covers everything a beginner ukulele player needs to know including history, ukulele diagram, how to hold the ukulele, strumming, and tuning.
-Fun Book combines the fun of ukulele playing with sound theory in this exceptional new music instructional manual.
+It covers everything a beginner player needs to know including history, diagram of the parts, how to hold it, strumming, and tuning.
+Fun Book combines the fun of ukulele playing with theory.
 Kids will really like the crazy potato comics.

 Free Online Ukulele Lessons for Kids

-- Motleumuse this is great little series of lessons for ukulele from a school music teacher.
+- Motleumuse this is great little series of lessons from a school music teacher.

 - Madeline’s Ukulele Class talks about the parts of the uke, how to tune it with an electronic tuner, how to play in the fret, the c chord and how to strum.